-Japan has concluded many tax treaties with many countries for the purposes of avoiding double taxation of income internationally and preventing tax evasion (currently 74 conventions, applicable to 132 jurisdictions as of September 1, 2019).
+Japan has concluded many tax treaties with many countries for the purposes of avoiding double taxation of income internationally and preventing tax evasion (currently 81 conventions, applicable to 145 jurisdictions as of October 1, 2021).
 The provisions of tax treaties supersede those of domestic law.
-In determining the tax liability in Japan of individuals domiciled in a country with which Japan has a tax treaty, the scope of Japan-source income may at times be amended to accord with these tax treaties.
-In the tax treaties, there are provisions for reducing the tax on, or exempting from tax, various types of income sourced in Japan.